bombchus/z64-music-wiki/docs/getting-started/tools.md

 #### Brief Summary of Tools
 === "SEQ64"
     **SEQ64** is a tool created for making music sequences for first-party Nintendo 64 games (games made by Nntendo EAD/SRD).
-It has the capability of converting `.mid`, `.com`, and `.mus` files into sequences and vice versa; for `v1.0` and `v1.5` it has the ability to edit audiobank files as well, though this feature was removed for `v2.X.X` and is now dead for it due to ongoing decompilation of various Nintendo 64 games.
+It has the capability of converting `.mid`, `.com`, and `.mus` files into sequences and vice versa; for versions 1.0 and 1.5 it has the ability to edit audiobank files as well, though this feature was removed for versions 2.0 and above due to ongoing decompilation of various Nintendo 64 games.

     !!! info "SEQ64 v1.0 versus v1.5"
-        For all intents and purposes there are no differences in the main functionality of SEQ64 `v1.0` and `v1.5`, they are functionally identical, however SEQ64 `v1.0` has a light theme, and SEQ64 `v1.5` has a dark theme.
+        For all intents and purposes there are no differences in the main functionality of SEQ64 version 1.0 and version 1.5, they are functionally identical, however SEQ64 version 1.0 has a light theme, and SEQ64 version 1.5 has a dark theme.

 === "ROM Description"
     The **ROM Description** is a data file containing music sequence format definition, audiobank binary format definition, addresses of key files and tables, and general program settings.
-This data file has been succeeded by the ABI data file for SEQ64 `v2.X.X` which only contains the music sequence format definition.
-The ROM descriptions provided with SEQ64 are very old, however the ROM descriptions linked to above have been edited with more information filled out.
+This data file has been succeeded by the ABI data file for SEQ64 version 2.0 and above which only contains the music sequence format definition.
+The ROM descriptions provided with SEQ64 are very old, however the ROM descriptions linked to above have been updated to contain more information as well as more accurate information.

 === "Digital Audio Workstation"
     **Digital Audio Workstations**, or **DAW** for short, are where you create or edit conventional music files.
 For the purposes of creating music for *Ocarina of Time* and *Majora's Mask* you need a DAW that is capable of creating and editing `.mid` files.
 The DAWs linked above are the most common DAWs used within the randomizer communities.